bharatreddy/bharatreddy.github.io/_posts/2014-12-20-webapp-comps.md

 def starter():
     return render_template('index.html')
 {% endhighlight %}
-- Refer the [project page](https://github.com/bharatreddy/cricstats) for a lot of additional functionality such as using data from MySQL to make d3.js visualizations.
+- We can create more mappings like above by changing the route.
+Refer the [project page](https://github.com/bharatreddy/cricstats) for a lot of additional functionality such as using data from MySQL to make d3.js visualizations.